How to create a subdomain manually?

 - Scroll down to Advanced settings and click Subdomains.

-Step 2 - Add subdomin
+Step 2 - Add subdomain

 - Click on Add subdomain